hsiaocy/USA-Baby-Names/README.md

 - Baby's names, birhts amount and gender from 1880 to 2017

 This project can assist you to:
-- Show your desired name(s) floated over time (V)
+- Show your desired name(s) floated over time
-- Show the rank of your desired name births (V)
+- Show the rank of your desired name births
-- Estimate the margin percentage of your desired name in the same year (V)
+- Estimate the margin percentage of your desired name in the same year
-- Show your desired your girl(boy) with boy's(girl's) name as well (V)
+- Show your desired your girl(boy) with boy's(girl's) name as well
 - Predict how many is your desired name in 20XX (TODO)

 <hr>